blackberry/BlackBerry-Communication-Services-Examples/DataTransfer/README.md

 # Data Transfer for Android

-The Data Transfer application demonstrates how to use the peer-to-peer data connection feature of BlackBerry Spark Communications Services.
+The Data Transfer example application demonstrates how to use the peer-to-peer data connection feature of BlackBerry Spark Communications Services.
 The data connection API allows arbitrary data to be sent securely through a familiar stream interface.
-This example builds on the [Quick Start](../QuickStart/README.md) example that demonstrates how you can authenticate with the Spark SDK using the [Identity Provider](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/html/identityManagement.html) of your application.
+This example builds on the [Quick Start](../QuickStart/README.md) example that demonstrates how you can authenticate with the SDK with user authentication disabled while using the BlackBerry Key Management Service.

 ### Features

-The sample application allows the user to do the following:
+The Data Transfer example allows the user to do the following:

-- Start a data connection
+* Start a data connection
-- Send and receive files over the connection
+* Send and receive files over the connection

 <br>